 For older workers who lose their jobs, the statistics are not very encouraging.

-Though the unemployment rate for people over 50 is more than two points lower than the older workers who lose their jobs -- they are out of work for a longer time.
+Though the unemployment rate for people over 50 is more than two points lower than the older workers who lose their jobs -- they are also out of work for a longer period of time.

-Another issue that comes up for older job-seekers who have lost a job, is the sense that you are out of the loop -- you must over come the time has passed them by stigma.
+Another issue that comes up for older job-seekers who have lost a job, is the sense that you are out of the loop -- you must over come the impression/ stigma that time has passed you by.

 Make Age Your Asset, Not Liability